Study: New Hampshire roads best bang for the buck

 – California and Rhode Island were the states ranked worst for road roughness, with 44% and 41% of roads in poor condition, respectively.

-– New Hampshire and Alabama had the best roads in the U.S. and spent some of the lowest capital outlay per mile ($9.82 and $6.44, respectively).
+– News Hampshire and Alabama had the best roads in the U.S. and spent some of the lowest capital outlay per mile ($9.82 and $6.44, respectively).

 Comparing rough roads and infrastructure spending by state